AronBensimhon/Funds-_ML/README.md

 - **`plot_comparison`**: Compares accuracy and F1-Score across models.
 - **`display_feature_importance`**: Displays and plots the most important features for the XGBoost model.

+### Clustering

+- Uses KMeans, Hierarchical Clustering, and DBSCAN to group data into clusters.
+- Visualizes the elbow method, dendrogram, and DBSCAN results for optimal cluster evaluation.

+### Anomaly Detection

+- Identifies anomalies using Isolation Forest, LOF, and One-Class SVM.
+- Highlights the features with the highest number of anomalies.

+---

 ## Dataset

 The dataset used in this project is from the **GemelNet** project.
 It includes features related to financial fund performance, such as management fees, yields, and asset sizes.
 For privacy and licensing reasons, the dataset is not provided in this repository.
 Please refer to the official GemelNet dataset for more details.

+---

 ## Future Enhancements